dd86k/ddcpuid/README.md

 It is highly recommended to use the `-betterC` switch when compiling.

-Only DMD and LDC2 are supported.
+DMD, GDC, and LDC compilers are supported.

 # Example